mtumilowicz/springboot-no-unique-bean-definition-exception/README.md

     ```
 # tests
 In `SpringbootNoUniqueBeanDefinitionExceptionApplicationTests` we
-verify if all injections were made without errors:
+verify if all injections were made without errors and are correct:
 ```
 @Autowired
 Consumer consumer;